ibm-cloud-docs/EventStreams/quick_setup_guide.md

 {: #connect_monitoring_ui}
 {: ui}

-Use {{site.data.keyword.mon_full_notm}} for operational visibility into the performance and health of your applications, services, and platforms. {{site.data.keyword.mon_full_notm}} provides administrators, DevOps teams, and developers full stack telemetry with advanced features to monitor and troubleshoot, define alerts, and design custom dashboards.
+You can use {{site.data.keyword.mon_full_notm}} to get operational visibility into the performance and health of your applications, services, and platforms. {{site.data.keyword.mon_full_notm}} provides administrators, DevOps teams, and developers full stack telemetry with advanced features to monitor and troubleshoot, define alerts, and design custom dashboards.

 For more information about how to use {{site.data.keyword.monitoringshort}} with {{site.data.keyword.messagehub}}, see:
 * [Opting in to metrics](/docs/EventStreams?topic=EventStreams-metrics#opt_in_metrics)